Traveling to London for the First Time: Tips & Tricks for Your Visit

 Changing of the Guard

-READ ALSO: Top FREE Sights & Things to Do in London with Kids (many suggestions will also be interesting for adults)
+READ ALSO: Top FREE Sights & Things to Do in London for Families (many suggestions will also be interesting for adults)

 British Royal Guard in London, UK